cynthia-francis/Prediction_CO2_Emissions_Cars/README.md

 # 🚗 CO₂ Emissions Prediction & Bonus-Malus Mapping (France, 2014)

 This project uses official 2014 vehicle homologation data from ADEME and UTAC to train machine learning models that predict the CO₂ emissions of cars based on their technical specifications.
 It also connects these predictions to the official French **bonus-malus écologique** policy from 2014, quantifying the financial incentives or penalties that would apply based on emissions levels.
-An interactive Dash web app allows users to input car features, get real-time CO₂ predictions, and see the corresponding bonus or malus
+An interactive Dash web app allows users to input car features, get real-time CO₂ predictions, and see the corresponding bonus or malus.

 ---